 Created by the team over at ripe.net; they published an interesting article comparing Alexa, Cisco Umbrella, Majestic & Quantcast.

 As shown clearly in this graphic there is very little similarity between the different lists.

 Another marketing focused site that offers data.
 Only the top 50 sites are available from the site unless you upgrade to a paid plan.

-Moz is a search engine optimization service (SEO), they have a large data set of search related data.
-Using this they make available the top 500 sites for Free.
+Moz is a search engine optimization service (SEO).
+They have a large data set of search related data.
+Using this, Moz makes available the top 500 sites for Free.

 Established in 1995, Netcraft is another company that has been around since the early days of the Internet.
 Internet Data Analysis and Security would describe the core functions of Netcraft.
 They have extensive data on web hosting across the Internet going back to 1995.